tshino/vscode-kb-macro/DESIGN.md

 npm run gen-wrapper
 ```

-This script also performs some optimization work to reduce the amount of wrapper keybinding rules.
+This script also performs some optimizations, something like tree shaking, to reduce the number of keybinding rules in the `package.json`.

 ## Capturing typed characters